kokkos/kokkos-core-wiki/docs/source/API/core/view/resize.md

 ```

 Reallocates a view to have the new dimensions.
 Can grow or shrink, and will preserve content of the common subextents.
+May not modify the view, if sizes already match.

 ## Synopsis